As Science evolves, so should the diagnosis and treatment of Traumatic Brain Injuries.

 Not all head trauma patients require neuroimaging.
 Studies have found that less than 10% of patients that are considered to have minor head injuries have positive findings on CT and less than 1% require neurosurgical intervention.
 However, there are still a small number of low risk patients that would benefit from neuroimaging.
 In the acute setting, early diagnosis and aggressive management may prevent secondary injury from the complications of brain injury.
 Proper management can significantly improve mortality and morbidity, while reducing hospital stay and health care costs.

-WHEN IS A SPECT CT INDICATED WITH TRAUMATIC BRAIN INJURY?
+WHEN/AT WHAT POINT IS A SPECT CT INDICATED WITH TRAUMATIC BRAIN INJURY?

 Defining minor versus major head injuries has been problematic.
 Certain circumstances suggest major injury and almost always merit imaging such as worsening level of consciousness, loss of consciousness for more than 5 min, focal neurological findings, seizure, failure of the mental status to improve over time, penetrating skull injuries, signs of a basal or depressed skull fracture, or confusion or aggression.
 Even patients with the complete absence of clinical findings and high risk circumstances have been found to have intracerebral hemorrhage on imaging.
 Nevertheless, most investigators have focused on several criteria: